 A Special Use Permit is required for any activity that provides a benefit to an individual, group, or organization, rather than to the park or the public at large.
 Many of the events that require permits also require some degree of oversight from National Park Service staff.

 We encourage citizens to exercise rights guaranteed by the Constitution.
 However, the courts have recognized that activities associated with the exercise of these rights may be reasonably regulated to protect the public and park resources.
 Therefore, such activities require Special Use Permits, and National Park Service staff may regulate the time, place, and manner in which they are conducted.
 Some examples are:

-A permit is required for any filming or photography done by photojournalists and other members of the media within the boundary of Hamilton Grange National Memorial.
+A Commercial Filming/Still Photography Permit is required for any filming or photography done by photojournalists and other members of the media within the boundary of Hamilton Grange National Memorial.

 For more information regarding special use, commercial filming, and/or short term leasing at Hamilton Grange National Memorial, contact the Special Use Permits Coordinator at (212) 825-6990.

 Inquiries can also be made via email to e-mail us.

 Hamilton College, named after Alexander Hamilton, is the third oldest college in New York State.